Portfolio selection models based on interval-valued conditional value at risk (ICVaR) and empirical analysis: Introduction

-In this paper, we collect the closing price, the highest price and the lowest price on each trade day.
+In this paper, we collect the closing price, the highest price and the lowest price of stocks on each trade day.
 Then the range of return of risky asset can be obtained as an interval-valued random variable.
-The interval-valued CVaR is used to describe the risk instead of the variance.
-Then we build the interval-valued optimal portfolio selection models.
-The optimal portfolio maximizes the return for a given level of risk and the optimal portfolio minimizes the risk for a given level of return.
-The interval-valued case is a natural extension of the classic portfolio model, which can comprehensively reflect the complexity of the financial market and the risk appetite of investors.
+We use the interval-valued CVaR to describe the risk.
+Based on the ICVaR, two interval-valued optimal portfolio selection models are established.
+One is the optimal portfolio by maximizing the return for a given level of risk and the other is the optimal portfolio by minimizing the risk for a given level of return.
+The interval-valued case is a natural extension of the classic portfolio model, which can comprehensively reflect the complexity of financial market and risk appetite of investors.

 The rest of the paper is organized as follows: Section 2 is the preliminaries of interval-valued variables and interval-valued programming.
 Section 3 contributes to the interval-valued portfolio selection models based on ICVaR.
 Section 4 is devoted to the application of our models in real financial market.
 Section 5 is the concluding remarks.
+In this section, we list the knowledge of interval-valued variables and interval-valued programming needed later.